fuyofulo/solana-token-tss/documentation/README.md

 1. **Distributing Trust**: Multiple parties must cooperate to sign transactions
 2. **Eliminating Single Points of Failure**: No one party has complete control
 3. **Maintaining Privacy**: Individual secrets never need to be shared
-4. **Providing Flexibility**: Supports various threshold configurations
+4. **Providing Flexibility**: Supports multiple participants in signing

 ## 🎯 Use Cases